 10. Portland, Oregon

 Portland will meet both you and your significant other’s needs because it offers residents the opportunity to work and also to get in touch with their creative side.
-There are plenty of job prospects in Portland, and there is plenty for you both to do after work as well.
+Portland is also one of the best cities for young professionals as well, as there are plenty of job prospects, and there is plenty for you both to do after work as well.

 9. Denver, Colorado

 Many young couples are migrating to the greener pastures of Denver.
 Thanks to the amount of small businesses, the music and art scenes, Red Rocks, craft beer, and sunshine.
 The suburbs are also close enough to the city that you can enjoy the excitement without paying for it.
-Denver is a great choice when it comes to cities for young couples.
+Denver is one of the best cities for young couples.

 8. Houston, Texas

 Houston is somewhere young couples are able to grow, because it appeals to such a wide demographic.
 You can enjoy the nightlife that the city has to offer and it’s a great place to raise a family.
-Not to mention Houston boasts a lower cost of living than most American cities.
+Not to mention, Houston boasts a lower cost of living than most American cities.
+It also has a ton of job opportunities, making Houston one of the best cities for young professionals.

 7. Seattle, Washington